 By Cassandra Bramucci

-What seems to be catching fire for visitors, volunteers, and caretakers alike these days is the remnant of a sandstone walkway that begins at the northeast edge of the circular driveway and extends for about 10 feet or so toward the side of the Visitor Center/Caretaker Quarters.
-Avatar Meher Baba walked on these exact same flagstones.
+What caught fire for me and others is the exposed remnant of a sandstone walkway that begins at the northeast edge of the circular driveway and extends toward the side of the current Visitor Center/Caretaker Quarters.

 Something drew my attention to that walkway on a visit to Meher Mount in May of 2017 as I spent a little time with then-Manager/Caretaker Buzz Glasky while he finished up his watering for the day.

 “Was this the walkway to Agnes’ old house?”
 I asked Buzz.
-Agnes Baron was a co-founder of Meher Mount and lived there as caretaker from 1946 to her death in 1994.
+Agnes Baron was a co-founder of Meher Mount and lived there as caretaker from 1946 until her death in 1994.

-"That, my dear, is where the Avatar of this Age Himself walked [to get to and from Agnes’ house and the guesthouse].
-We know that for a fact!” he affirmed.
+"That, my dear, is where we the Avatar of this Age Himself walked,” he affirmed.

-He then told me how in the winter when it snowed or the ground frosted over, that walkway always stayed clear and dry.
+Buzz then told me how in the winter if it snowed or the ground frosted over, that partially exposed walkway always stayed clear and dry.
 He and his wife Ginger could look out and imagine Meher Baba walking there, even if snow covered everything else in sight.

 That story struck me in a powerful way.
 On subsequent visits, I would always seek out that spot first and imagine Meher Baba standing there.